ariandy/ParenthesesAssassin/README.md

 Because this stratagems, sometimes I call it **λ-PRcSA**.

 ## Coming soon
-- I want to elaborate the rule of λ-PRcSA.
+- I wanna elaborate the rules of λ-PRcSA.
 Once again, I don't explain the basic of Lambda Calculus on this stuff.
 If you read this, I expect you already grasping the basic rules of Lambda Calculus and know how to evaluate the shorter expressions.